 - 2010 was a long time ago in legal terms.
 While court decisions may have allowed for verbal agreements prior to 2010 to stand up, the legal standing of claimants weakens as time passes

-- It is not legal to claim palimony on the grounds that your partner promised to marry you and then did not marry you (this is an antiquated NJ statute which has long since been outlawed)
+- It is not legal to claim palimony on the grounds that your partner promised to marry you and then did not marry you (this is an antiquated NJ statute that has long since been outlawed)

-Contact our Morristown Palimony Agreement Attorneys Today
+Contact our Palimony Agreement Attorneys Today

 At Jacobs Berger, our palimony and unmarried couples’ rights attorneys reject the cookie cutter legal approach of larger firms.
 We understand that no two relationships are alike, and therefore no two palimony agreements will be alike.
 For this and many other reasons, our firm is built on the concept of providing specific legal plans for each one of our clients from Morris County towns such as Denville, Randolph, Madison, Morristown, Morris Township, Dover, East Hanover, Rockaway, and all of Northern New Jersey.